-As Peoples installs new gas pipelines throughout the system as part of the long-term infrastructure improvement plan, EFVs are installed on service lines that meet the operating conditions for an EFV.
-Eligible natural SAFETY gas customers can request installation of an EFV onto the pipeline serving FIRST their home prior to Peoples planned implementation of the device; however, customers choosing this option would be responsible for the cost of installation with estimates beginning at \$2,100.
+As Peoples installs new gas pipelines throughout the system, EFVs are installed on service lines that meet the operating conditions for an EFV.
+Eligible natural gas customers can request installation of an EFV onto the pipeline serving their home prior to Peoples planned implementation of the device; however, customers choosing this option would be responsible for the cost of installation with estimates beginning at \$2,100.